briankoser/sfc-listeners-guide/episodes/0154-abc-picks-up-marvels-shield-and-other-news.md

 4. Elves
 5. Briar

-Robin picked 5 episodes of {% workTitle "Deep Space 9" %} for Ben to watch: "Emissary", "Way of the Warrior", "The Visitor", "The Ascent", and "In the Pale Moonlight".
+Robin picked 5 episodes of {% work "Deep Space 9" %} for Ben to watch: "Emissary", "Way of the Warrior", "The Visitor", "The Ascent", and "In the Pale Moonlight".

 Ben starts another contest, same rules, same prize.